 Customer service is handled through a third-party provider.

-AirVPN is the only provider to receive a perfect score in our assessment.
+AirVPN is one of only two providers to receive a perfect score in our assessment.
 AirVPN boasts a true zero logs policy and therefore stores no traffic or session data.

 With its most secure settings enabled, the app uses OpenVPN, 256-bit AES-CBC encryption, HMAC SHA-1 (SHA384 used in control channel), and 4,096-bit RSA keys negotiated on the hour and each time a new connection is established.
 This ensures perfect forward secrecy, and the RSA re-keying time can be lowered.